Why do we need music to support language?

 Using irresistible props

 Presenting a few relevant props provide visual affirmation and helps a child to ‘own’ the song.
 In another project involving language delay I present a song“All around the daffodils”.
 Each child stood on a piece of fake grass holding a daffodil.
-Yuseme (language delay and EAL) opted to sing about the rain.
-Dylan (language delay and autistic) joined in with a spider song.
+Y (language delay and EAL) opted to sing about the rain.
+D (language delay and autistic) joined in with a spider song.
 Off we went, on an adventure about a spider and the flowers growing with water splashing everywhere.
-Harry (language delay) wiggled his body to emphasise his point about the flower growing whilst uttering “up, up, up”.
+H (language delay) wiggled his body to emphasise his point about the flower growing whilst uttering “up, up, up”.

 By asking open questions such as, “what happened then?” or “Where did (the spider) go?”
 I initiated verbal and physical responses.
 The children’s story continued evolving with moving, sound and word play, all vital for strengthening and developing language.
 The grass and daffodils were fabulous, it was fun and sparked off a galloping storyline.